IBM/automation-turbonomic/README.md

  terraform apply --auto-approve
  ```

-26. Now GitOps is installed in the cluster, and we have bound the git repository to OpenShift GitOps operator.
-We are now ready to populate this with some Software configuration that enables OpenShift GitOps to install the software into the cluster.
+26. Now that the GitOps is installed in the cluster, and we have bound the git repository to OpenShift GitOps operator.
+We are now ready to populate this with some Software configuration that cause OpenShift GitOps to install the software into the cluster.
 Navigate into the `250` folder and run the following commands, this will install Turbonomic into the cluster.

  ```
  cd 250-turbonomic-multicloud